-EIA Team
+EA Team

-Enviro Consultants Limited has prepared this report under the guidance and Supervision of Dr. J C Saha.
+Vitti Sthapati Brindo has prepared this report under the guidance and Supervision of Dr. J C Saha.
 The other members of the team are Garibel Ripon Peris, Zisan Binte Walid, Md.
 Mahin Rahman, Mrinmoy Roy, Shampa Saha, Md.
 Humayun Kabir, Md.
 Nazmur Rahman, Amarseh Chandra Biswas, Bekash Chandra Sutradhar.
 The team leader is an Environmental Engineer having PhD in Environmental Engineering.
 The other members are Chemist, Ecology/biologist, Environmentalist, Civil Engineer, Zoologist, Sociologist and Field officer respectively with the specialization in EA.

-Structure of the EIA Report
+Structure of the EA Report

-Chapter 1 of the Final EIA Report presents the background information of the Project.
-This chapter also presents the objectives of the EIA Study, scope of work and the methodology adopted for the Study.
+Chapter 1 of the Final EA Report presents the background information of the Project.
+This chapter also presents the objectives of the EA Study, scope of work and the methodology adopted for the Study.

 Chapter 2 presents a critical discussion on the policy, legal and administrative framework applicable for this Project.